soundpress/nycadministrativecode/docs/c30/index.rst

 *§ 28-104.2.7.1 Notification of approval.* ::

-The department shall, on a weekly basis, send council members and community boards, by electronic mail, a copy of all notices of approval for applications for a new building or an alteration that will require a new certificate of occupancy for a building, sent to applicants during the prior week, disaggregated by community board.
-In addition, the department shall post such information on its website on a weekly basis.
+The department shall, on a weekly basis, send council members and community boards, by electronic mail, and post on its website, a copy of all notices of approval for applications sent to applicants during the prior week, disaggregated by community board, for:

+1. A new building or an alteration that will require a new certificate of occupancy for a building; and

+2. Work at a building or part thereof for which construction and related documents shall not be accepted with less than full examination by the department pursuant to the exception to section 28-104.2.1.